Considering SHERP? 20 Questions Answered

 7) Is there funding available for SHERP students to travel for stories and conferences?

 Yes!
-SHERP now has generous funding available for students to pursue great stories all over the world.
+SHERP now has generous funding available for students to pursue and publish great stories from all over the world.
 In 2023 alone, students reported stories in South Africa, India, Hawai’i, Armenia, the Maldives, Italy (twice!), Puerto Rico, Iceland, and Panama.
+Here are some of the great stories that have emerged so far in major publications!
 These funds can also be used to cover travel, registration, and conference attendance, including (but not limited to) the annual conferences of the National Association of Science Writers, the Society of Environmental Journalists, and the Association of Health Care Journalists.
 SHERP also covers the cost of student memberships in those groups.

 8) What kinds of jobs do SHERP graduates get?

 Please take a look and see for yourself!
 Explore the alumni page to find out what every one of our graduates is doing.
+You can explore a selection of great recent stories and major projects (books, podcast series and documentaries), by alumni and current students, who get clips in prestigious publications before they even graduate!
 And don’t forget to check out the awards and fellowships page to see which honors our graduates, students and faculty have won lately.

 If you’d like some statistics (science journalists love stats but know they need to be poked to get the real story), here’s the breakdown for 10 recent classes: 47% are staff journalists, 36% are freelance journalists, 10% are doing other forms of science communication, and 7% are doing something else.
 For 20 recent classes, 38% are staff journalists, 33% are freelance journalists, 15% are other science communicators, and 14% are doing something else.